 Curious to know more about aroma-therapeutic benefits Damiana essential oil may have, a CCMA (Clinical Certified Master Aromatherapist) gave us this account from trying our Damiana essential oil:

-"Well I have been working pretty much daily with the Damiana, mixed in with a bit of Jojoba wax and in the diffuser I have noticed a decrease in a lot of the anxiety I have been feeling since we moved here as well as an overall improvement in my mood.
+"Well I have been working pretty much daily with the Damiana, mixed in with a bit of Jojoba wax, and also in the diffuser I have noticed a decrease in a lot of the anxiety I have been feeling since we moved here as well as an overall improvement in my mood.
 I have been either smelling it in the diffuser (depends on if the kids are around) or right out of the bottle twice a day for the past week, as well as massaging it directly onto my wrists and belly once a day and overall I am feeling much better emotionally, I also think it has contributed to a great decrease in mucus production, the only reason I make that observation is because since I have been working with it, I have noticed a significant decrease in the amount of mucus I have been producing (consequence of damage done to my sinuses from past surgeries).
 Which in and of itself is huge especially since we are in the throws of allergy season."

 If you are wondering (just as we were) why this essential oil is so costly here's the reasons we were given.
 The distiller pays hefty permit fees just to be able to use the raw botanical because the majority is destined as an ingredient in a Mexican liqueur that takes precedence over essential oil production.
 Finally, after the essential oil is distilled taxes and export permits add to the overall cost.
 Should you see Damiana essential oil offered for a cheap price, chances are it is an imitation, a tincture, or maceration and not 100% pure essential oil.

 Note: This is rare and premium quality 100% pure Damiana essential oil; not a tincture or maceration.
 This essential oil is not eligible as a free sample.